-(March) In response to the COVID-19 pandemic, the G4 Alliance shifts to a fully virtual collaboration and convening model, serving as a knowledge hub for surgical and anesthesia care resources developed by member organizations for pandemic response.
+(March) In response to the COVID-19 pandemic, the G4 Alliance shifts to a fully virtual collaboration and convening model, serving as a knowledge hub for surgical and anaesthesia care resources developed by member organizations for pandemic response.

-(November) G4 Alliance successfully advocates for language on neglected surgical conditions to be included for the first time in the US Government's State, Foreign Operations, and Related Programs explanatory statements for appropriations to the US Agency for International Development (USAID).
+(November) G4 Alliance successfully advocates for inclusion of language on neglected surgical conditions to be included for the first time in the US Congressional State, Foreign Operations, and Related Programs explanatory statement for appropriations to the US Agency for International Development (USAID).

-G4 Alliance sponsors two events in the National Surgical, Obstetric, and Anesthesia Planning Special Educational Series with the Global Surgery Foundation and the Harvard Medical School Program in Global Surgery and Social Change
+G4 Alliance sponsors two events in the National Surgical, Obstetric, and Anaesthesia Planning Special Educational Series with the Global Surgery Foundation and the Harvard Medical School Program in Global Surgery and Social Change

-G4 Alliance publishes in peerreviewed literature and other media on the role of surgical systems in pandemic preparedness and response.
+G4 Alliance publishes commentaries in peer-reviewed literature and influential global health policy outlets on the role of surgical systems in pandemic preparedness and response.